journey-ad/chat-room/README.md

 By the feature of SVG `<foreignObject>`, we can make an SVG element contain a standard HTML page

-and we know SVG can be referenced as an image
+And we know SVG can be referenced as an image

-and then...
+And then...

 [![SVG Charts](https://chat.getloli.com/room/@test/svg?width=750&height=360&limit=20&theme=light&fontSize=13&title=jad@github.com:%20%7E)](https://chat.getloli.com/room/@test)

-**Magical!** a **Real-time** chart that can be inserted into any document that supports images. just like this guy's [personal home page](https://github.com/journey-ad)
+**Magical!** a **Real-time** chart that can be inserted into any document that supports images.

+Just like this guy's [personal home page](https://github.com/journey-ad)

 This is all parameters, do it yourself:
 ```